artsus4/hakchi2-wiki/FAQ.md

 * 184 - some... games
 * Famicom Disk System images - japanese ROMs with .fds extension, like original Super Mario Bros.
 2, Doki Doki Panic, japanese version of Metroid, etc.

 It is possible that emulator supports some other mappers too.
 You can add those ROMs but application will warn you and game likely will not work.
-If it WILL work please report me about this game.
-I’ll add this mapper to list of confirmed.
-But I already tested all mapper numbers.

 Also if you will patch unsupported game with mapper hack/patch/conversion it should work.
 There are many MMC3 patches over the Internet.
-Also it's easy to port games from Codemasters/Camerica to UNROM.
-Mappers #71, #88, #95, #206 will be automatically patched and most games should work.

-**But there is no way to make support for unsupported mappers.
-Please stop asking me about it.**

 But even game’s mapper is supported some games are not working good without patches.
 Emulator in NES Mini tested only on default 30 games and actually sucks.
 Known problem games: